Coffee Mornings

 Sue Wright’s ‘Mad Hatley’s Tea Party’ cake collection, made for the Coffee Morning’s first birthday in 2017.

-Judging from the hubbub when walking in to the first Hatley Coffee Morning on Tuesday, 4th October 2016, here was welcome social gathering – and well over two years later, it has grown in popularity and become fully established as a regular monthly event.
+Judging from the hubbub when walking in to the first Hatley Coffee Morning on Tuesday, 4th October 2016, here was welcome social gathering – and well over six years later, it has grown in popularity and become fully established as a regular monthly event.

 Special mention to two brilliant regular cake-makers Pam Offord and Sue Wright – not forgetting many others who have contributed from time to time (and often still do): thanks to you all.